spencel/demo-nodejs/tutorials/npm-tutorial/npm-tutorial.md

 NPM is a JavaScript package manager.

-1. Create a new folder.
+1. Create a new folder and give it a name such as *my-node-project*.
 2. Navigate to the folder in a CLI.
 3. Create a package.json file by execute the following command: